phpstan/phpstan/website/src/config-reference.md

 ### `phpVersion`

-**default**: `null`
+**default**: `null` (current PHP version is used)

-If you want to analyse a codebase as if it was written for an older PHP version, change `phpVersion` in your phpstan.neon
+If you want to analyse a codebase as if it was written for a different PHP version than you're currently running, change the `phpVersion` parameter:

 ```yaml
 parameters: